10 Golden Rules Of Email Etiquette Training For Employees

 Ensuring correct spelling of the recipient’s name, avoiding spelling errors, using simple sentence structures, and maintaining proper capitalization and punctuation are crucial for maintaining professionalism and credibility in your emails.

 Use grammar-checking tools and software to prepare an easy-to-understand email.
-But also ensure that you know the basics so that you avoid any minor errors that the tool could miss out on.
+But also ensure to know the basics, so that you avoid any minor errors that the tool could miss out on.

 Rule 3: Keep The Tone Professional